MaskyOfficialTech/MASKY-MD/README.md

-# LUCKY-DATA
+# MASKY-DATA
-Data Repository For LUCKY-XD
+Data Repository For MASKY-XD